-Tourists can experience sahur at any mosque and also many Muslim restaurants do prepare a meal for Sahur, then close afterwards.
+Tourists can experience sahur at any mosque and also many Muslim restaurants do prepare a meal for Sahur, then close afterward.
 Sahur can be a variety of foods like coconut pancakes or BBQ chicken wings, or just a simple baked macaroni or corn coconut pudding.

 Buka Puasa- Break fasting meal at sunset

 This is the best time of the day.
 After fasting the whole day all Muslims will celebrate the day by breakfasting.
-Here the term “breakfast” does not refer to the morning meal as it has been come to be recognized, but the meaning is the same.
+Here the term “breakfast” does not refer to the morning meal as it has come to be recognized, but the meaning is the same.
 Buka Puasa is “breaking the fast”.

 Its all about sharing and giving.
-There are no restrictions for non-Muslims to join the breakfasting.
+There are no restrictions for non-Muslims to join the breakfast.
 Everyone is welcome in the feast, so if you perhaps meet a Muslim family while on vacation, don’t be surprised if they invite you to eat with them after sundown.

-During the month of Ramadan, it’s very common to see the mosques occupied with people 24/7.
+During the month of Ramadan, it’s very common to see mosques occupied with people 24/7.
 Many of our tourists are amazed to see this type of devotion and dedication.
 What’s unique about visiting the mosque during Ramadan month is its the only time throughout the year you will hear the Tarawih Prayer being recited.
-However it’s not obligatory to recite them.
+However, it’s not obligatory to recite them.

-Usually after the prayer, there will be some religious lectures that is also open to the public.
-If you are visiting one of the beautiful mosques during Ramadan month, you may even be invited inside to experience it first hand.
+Usually, after the prayer, there will be some religious lectures that is also open to the public.
+If you are visiting one of the beautiful mosques during Ramadan month, you may even be invited inside to experience it firsthand.